How to Write a Corrective Action Plan

 The Definition of a Corrective Action Plan

 CAPs are typically used to solve issues such as low customer satisfaction, poor sales performance, or product quality concerns.
-They can also be used to address internal processes and procedures, employee morale, or even marketing campaigns.
+However, they can also be used to address internal processes and procedures, employee morale, or even marketing campaigns.

 Here are some examples of CAPs: